 Welcome to Barcelona, one of Europe's most dynamic and diverse cities.
 Depending on when you arrive, today is a great day to wander through the maze-like Gothic Quarter, medieval cathedral, and refurbished harbor area.
 We'll rendezvous at our Barcelona hotel at 5 p.m. for a group get-together.
 Your escort will give an overview of the days ahead, answer your questions, and offer a quick orientation to our neighborhood and Barcelona's public transportation system.
 Then you're free for dinner on your own, and maybe an evening stroll up and down the Ramblas.
 Sleep in Barcelona (2 nights).
-No bus.
+No bus today.

 Day 2: Lively, Artistic Barcelona

 You have the entire day and evening free to explore this remarkable city.
 Armed with your guidebook, you could hop the subway to see Gaudí's towering, dizzying Sagrada Família church and his colorful, playful Parc Güell.
 Closer to the center, you can check out the Modernisme-themed Avenue of Discord, and a museum dedicated to another artistic visionary: Pablo Picasso (r).
-No bus.
+No bus today.

 Day 3: A Speedy Train to Madrid

 All aboard!
-After breakfast we'll take one of Europe's newest, speediest trains (the AVE) to Madrid.
+After breakfast we'll take one of Europe's speediest trains (the AVE) to Madrid.
 By mid-afternoon you'll be settled in your Madrid hotel, and free for the rest of the afternoon and evening, maybe to explore the lively streets around the Puerta del Sol and Plaza Mayor, or the majestic Retiro Gardens.
 Sleep in Madrid (2 nights).
 Train: 3 hrs.
 Bus: 2 hrs.

 Day 4: Masterpieces of Madrid

 Today and this evening are entirely free to cover the best of Madrid.
 For many, that means the masterpiece-packed Prado — featuring paintings by Velázquez, Goya, El Greco and others.
 The Royal Palace is another great place to wander and soak up the opulence of Spain's capital city.
 Tonight, use your guidebook to put together a tapas crawl, and use your phrase book to connect with the locals (and to figure out what you're eating)!
-No bus.
+No bus today.